megazear7/battlesim/README.md

 ###### TODO

-1. Scroll top between tabs or save scroll position of each tab independently
-1. Remove optionally override words from war page dropdowns
 1. Add another drop down to the create battle page with the various rulesets and then filter the battle templates drop-down by ruleset.
 If no ruleset is selected show a please select a ruleset message as the default value in the battle drop down.
 1. Add an empty default option to the battle drop-down that says select a battle.
 Add form validation if they don't select a battle.
 1. Can we use a reverse waterfall animation for the bottom navigation?
 Similar to the header.
 1. Action button margins
 1. Increase header size of army name on battle page.
-1. Remove period in army action title
 1. Add array of paragraphs for army actions and events
 1. Make generic event system.
 Make army actions fit the same format.
 1. Unit fled action details are not being saved to the log
 1. Image in rules is not showing up on mobile
-1. Get rid of the word required from the action page.
-Set the standard that anything above the submit button is required and anything below is optional.
-Move attacking stands of the fire action above the submit button.
-Move action page error message directly below the submit button.
-Move minutes to rest below the submit button.
-Move the move distance below the submit button.
-1. What about the move distance placeholder message?
 1. Make forms tab able and submittable with the enter key.
 1. Reference scenario rules by index.
 1. Make battles shareable.